Lita (wrestler)

+Amy Christine Dumas (born April 14, 1975) is an American retired professional wrestler and singer.
+She is best known for her tenure in WWE, under the ring name Lita, where she performed full-time from 2000 to 2006.

-Initially using the name of Angelica, Dumas started her wrestling career in Mexico with Consejo Mundial de Lucha Libre (CMLL) in 1998, followed by briefly working on the US independent circuit in early 1999, and then working for 6 months in Extreme Championship Wrestling (ECW).
-Dumas then signed with the World Wrestling Federation (WWF, renamed to WWE in 2002) in August 1999, debuting in February 2000 as Lita.
-She was originally paired with Essa Rios, but she achieved her greatest push alongside Matt and Jeff Hardy as Team Xtreme, and in 2005–2006 was a heel wrestler, including as a manager to Edge.
-During this time, she became a four-time WWF/WWE Women's Champion.
-She retired from full-time performing in 2006.
-She then made a couple of appearances on the independent circuit before returning to WWE in 2007.
-Since 2012, she has performed on a part-time basis, before becoming more active in 2023 with her win of the WWE Women's Tag Team Championship with Becky Lynch–this subsequently made her the first female Hall of Famer to win a championship after her induction.
-She has also worked as a producer and a trainer with the company.
+Dumas began her wrestling career in 1998 under the ring name Angelica, training and performing in Mexico with Consejo Mundial de Lucha Libre (CMLL).
+She later competed on the U.S. independent circuit and had a brief run in Extreme Championship Wrestling (ECW) in early 1999.
+In August 1999, she signed with the World Wrestling Federation (WWF, later WWE), debuting as Lita in February 2000.
+Initially aligned with Essa Rios, she rose to prominence as part of Team Xtreme alongside Matt and Jeff Hardy, known for their high-flying and daredevil style.

+Over the course of her career, she became a four-time WWE Women's Champion.
+She retired from full-time in-ring competition in 2006 but continued to make sporadic appearances.
+In 2014, she was inducted into the WWE Hall of Fame.
+She returned on a part-time basis in 2022, and in 2023, she won the WWE Women's Tag Team Championship with Becky Lynch, becoming the first female Hall of Famer to capture a WWE title after induction.
+She has also worked behind the scenes with WWE as a producer and trainer.

-After her first retirement in 2006, she formed the punk rock band The Luchagors.
-The band released their self-titled debut album on September 11, 2007.
+Outside of wrestling, Dumas formed the punk rock band The Luchagors, releasing their self-titled debut album on September 11, 2007.

+Often regarded as one of the greatest female performers in WWE History.

 Early life

-Amy Christine Dumas was born in Fort Lauderdale, Florida to Christine and Michael Dumas on April 14, 1975.
-She attended many different schools around Florida throughout her childhood and adolescent years and managed to finish high school at Lassiter High School near Atlanta six months before graduation.
+Amy Christine Dumas was born in Fort Lauderdale, Florida, to Christine and Michael Dumas on April 14, 1975.
+She is of Mexican, Puerto Rican and French ancestry.
+She attended many different schools around Florida throughout her childhood and adolescent years and managed to finish school at Lassiter High School near Atlanta six months before graduation.
 She majored in education at Georgia State University, but dropped out in 1993 because she felt it was too much like high school.

 Later, in Washington, D.C., Dumas played bass guitar in several bands, and worked as a roadie for a band.